JSMonk/CV/resume.md

 In industry from <b>June 2016</b> (5 years of experience)

-### <span>Software Engineer/Consultant, <a href="https://auth0.com/">Auth0</a></span> <span>Feb 2021 -- Aug 2021</span>
+### <span>Senior Software Engineer/Consultant, <a href="https://auth0.com/">Auth0</a></span> <span>Feb 2021 -- Aug 2021</span>

- - Reworked the tests codebase with custom codemods that reduced tests execution time at 15%.
+ - Reworked the tests codebase with custom code mods that reduced tests execution time by 15%.
  - Designed and implemented Makefile linting process to keep the same API for all inner projects.
  - Designed and implemented isolated integration tests for CLI which works with Docker and Keychain.
  - Implemented engineering RFCs and proposals pipeline.
- - 60% of tasks for the period were completed by my own.
+ - 60% of tasks for the period were completed on my own.

 ### <span>Senior Software Engineer, <a href="https://www.wrike.com/">Wrike</a></span> <span>Aug 2019 -- Jun 2020</span>

  - Designed and implemented a development analytic process from scratch.
  - Built an analysis platform with an "analysis as a code" approach.
- - Built a code editor extensions for fast code team-owner searching.
+ - Built code editor extensions for fast code team-owner searching.
  - Built a CI/CD webhooks for notifications and MR auto-assign of responsible for the project part people.
  - Researched and redesigned API calls to reduce time to the interaction of Wrike web client at 30%.